krzychudz/adaptive-progress-dialog/README.md

 }
 ```

-When the confiramtion button is pressed, the confirmButtonCallback is triggered and progress indicator shows up.
+When the confirmation button is pressed, the confirmButtonCallback is triggered and progress indicator shows up.
 After the async operation is done, the dialog is closed and the data is available via AdaptiveProgressDialogResult as shown above.

 ## Parameters